U.S. bid to include Mexico reform in NAFTA stalls telecom talks

-MEXICO CITY, Nov 27 (Reuters) - A U.S. proposal to enshrine measures targeting Mexican billionaire Carlos Slim’s America Movil thwarted NAFTA negotiators’ goal to reach a deal on telecommunications issues during the latest talks, according to three sources with knowledge of the matter.
+MEXICO CITY (Reuters) - A U.S. proposal to enshrine measures targeting Mexican billionaire Carlos Slim’s America Movil thwarted NAFTA negotiators’ goal to reach a deal on telecommunications issues during the latest talks, according to three sources with knowledge of the matter.

 Slim holds about two-thirds of mobile phone subscriptions in Mexico.